Download information

 docs/

-documentation directory
+the documentation directory

 The documentation has been created with Sphinx.
 All text files are in ReST format; a HTML version of the documentation can be created with “make html”.